Can Lack of Sleep Make You Gain Weight?

 Why do you need to sleep?

-Sleep is as important as food and water for survival.
+Sleep is as necessary as food and water for survival.
 Consistent and restorative sleep powers your mind, revives your cells, and fortifies every system in your body.
 The sleep-wake cycle is regulated by circadian rhythms, which are natural 24-hour timing systems or internal body clocks.
 These systems consist of a central brain clock connected with numerous peripheral clocks present in all body cells.
 Circadian rhythms are also responsible for the coordination of many other daily processes that are necessary to maintain body weight and fat.
 These include the regulation of food intake, energy expenditure, and metabolic processes.

-Can sleep deprivation make you fat?
+Can sleep deprivation make you gain weight?

 Habitual sleep deprivation can raise the chances of obesity.
 Moreover, if you do not sleep well, all the efforts that you have put in over the months to lose weight — by exercising and following a proper diet — will go in vain.
 According to a study published in the Annals of Internal Medicine, those who were on a diet and slept for less than seven hours per night over two weeks, experienced that their fat loss declined by 55% even when their calorie intake remained the same.